Organic Holy Basil Oil

 - Singh S, Taneja M, Majumdar DK.
 Biological activities of Ocimum sanctum L. fixed oil--an overview.
 Indian J Exp Biol.
 2007;45(5):403-412.

-- Singh S & Majumdar D K, Antiinflammatory and antipyretic activities of Ocimum sanctum fixed oil, Int J Pharmacog, 33(1995) 288.
+- Singh S & Majumdar D K, Cell-calming and antipyretic activities of Ocimum sanctum fixed oil, Int J Pharmacog, 33(1995) 288.

-- Rainsford K D, The effects of 5-lipoxygenase inhibitors and leukotriene antagonists on the development of gastric lesions induced by healthh products in mice, Agents Actions, 21 (1987) 316.
+- Rainsford K D, The effects antagonists on the development of gastric health induced by nonsteroidal products in mice, Agents Actions, 21 (1987) 316.

 - Gupta S, Mediratta P K, Singh S, Sharma K K & Shukla R, Antidiabetic, anticholesterolaemic and antioxidant effect of O. sanctum (Linn) seed oil, Indian J Exp Biol,44 (2006) 300.